31 Facts You Never Knew About the Summer Solstice

 “Solstice” comes from the Latin word for “sun stand still” because the sun will reach its highest point at noon on that day and briefly appear not to move.

 It goes by many different names

-In northern Europe, the summer solstice is often referred to as Midsummer; Wiccans and other Neopagan groups call it Litha; and some Christian churches recognize the summer solstice as St. John’s Day to commemorate the birth of John the Baptist.
+In northern Europe, the summer solstice is often referred to as Midsummer, while Wiccans and other Neopagan groups call it Litha.
+Some Christian churches recognize the summer solstice as St. John’s Day to commemorate the birth of John the Baptist.